liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/liferay-enterprise-search/01-configuring-elasticsearch.markdown

 You can easily configure these settings in the System Setting application, or, as mentioned above, you can specify them in a deployable OSGi `.cfg` file.

-### Adding Settings to the Liferay Elasticsearch Adapter
+### Adding Settings to the Liferay Elasticsearch Adapter [](id=adding-settings-to-the-liferay-elasticsearch-adapter)

 Even if the many available configuration options aren't enough, you can add extra settings by using one or more of the `additionalConfigurations`, `additionalIndexConfigurations`, or `additionalTypeMappings` settings.

-![Figure x: You can add Elasticsearch configurations to the ones currently available in System Settings.](../../../images/elasticsearch-additional-configs.png)
+![Figure 3: You can add Elasticsearch configurations to the ones currently available in System Settings.](../../../images/elasticsearch-additional-configs.png)

 -  `additionalConfigurations` is used to define extra settings (defined in YAML)